Things to Do in Annecy: Lakes, Mountains & Old Town Highlights

 The closest airport to Annecy is Geneva, about an hour away.
 You have a few transport options:

-• Bus: the cheapest and most straightforward option.
-There are several buses from Geneva Airport to Annecy daily, taking between 40 and 50 minutes.
-Prices range between €7 and €37.
-You’ll be dropped off at Gare Routière, a 10-minute walk to Annecy Old Town.
+• Bus: the cheapest and easiest option.
+There are several daily buses from Geneva Airport to Annecy, taking between 40 and 50 minutes.
+Prices range from €9 to around €35, depending on the company and the time you travel.
+You’ll most likely be dropped at Gare Routière, a 10-minute walk to Annecy Old Town.

 • Taxi: takes the same amount of time as the bus but is much more expensive.
 We ended up getting a taxi from Annecy to Geneva as our bus was delayed and we had a flight to catch – it cost €100.
 If you’ve got money to splash, it’s a good option for comfort and convenience, as you can be dropped right at your accommodation.